goose-lang/goose/docs/future-work.md

 unbuffered and blocking vs non-blocking sends).
 We would also need reasoning principles, though Actris is the right starting point (with some extensions since Actris assumes much more primitive channels than Go provides).

+## Interfaces

+There are two aspects to interfaces: dynamic dispatch and type switches.
+Dynamic dispatch is simple: an interface value is a bundle of the interfaces' methods (implemented as a tuple, same as structs), as first-class functions.
+Go relies on an interface value to call an interface method, and we can call it by simply looking it up in the method bundle.

+Type switches are a bit more complicated, since Go supports inspecting the dynamic type of an interface value.
+Note that this isn't merely in the type system but requires dynamic semantics.
+To implement it we would first need to associate some identifier to each type, then store that identifier and the underlying type representation alongside the interface methods.
+(Note in the special case of `interface{}`, there are no methods, only a type identifier and data.)
+Type switches then simply compare the runtime type with the expected type.

+It should work to use the fully-qualified name of each type as its identifier, comparing with string comparison.